Ragdoll History

-The Ragdoll cat is a relatively new breed of cat.
-The breed allegedly began when a white angora persian cat named Josephine was hurt in a car accident.
+The Ragdoll cat is a relatively new breed of cat, its origins are clouded in mystery.
+It orginated in Riverside California with a woman named Ann Baker.
+The breed allegedly began when a white angora persian cat named Josephine was hurt in a car accident this event was attributed to the reason that Josephines kittens were very laid back and good natured.
 Fortunately, Josephine was not seriously injured and went on to have more litters, from which the Ragdoll cat breed evolved.
 The ancestors of today's Ragdoll kittens all evolved from Josephine.
 Every Ragdoll must be able to be traced back to Josephine and an extensive list (in the USA) shows every breeding cat from Josephine right down to todays breeders.

-The line began when Josephine had a litter that was sired by an unnamed male, said to have been a Birman.
-Their breeder and owner, Ann Baker, realised that this litter was different from any of Josephine's previous litters and that these kittens were special.
-She also realised that she had a handfull of kittens with some remarkable traits and knew that she had to explore the new breed that she had stumbled upon, some may say by accident.
+The line began when Josephine had a litter that was sired by an unnamed male, said to have been the Sacred Cat of Burma which produced Raggedy Ann Daddy Warbucks.
+Their breeder and owner, Ann Baker, realised that this litter was different from any of Josephine's previous litters and that these kittens were special because she realised that she had a handfull of kittens with some remarkable traits and knew that she had to explore the new breed that she had stumbled upon, some may say by accident.
 Ann Baker kept some of the litter from which to breed further and see how the kittens would turn out.
 She found that the kittens bred true, and this still continues down to the Ragdoll breed as it appears today.

-The kittens that were used as the foundation stock of the Ragdoll breed were Raggedy Anne , Daddy Warbucks and Raggedy Anne Gueber.
-Daddy Warbucks was mated back to Josephine and produced Raggedy Ann Fugianna.
-Daddy Warbucks was also mated with a black persian to produce Raggedy Ann Buckwheat.
-Raggedy Ann Buckwheat was mated back to her father and produced Raggedy Ann Tiki.
-After this, there were no further outcrosses allowed, so, although it is uncertain how the original colours came into being, colour selection has remained with the standard four colours of Seal, Blue, Chocolate and Lilac.
-(NOTE: New colours of RED and CREAM have resulted from recent specialised and AUTHORISED out-crossing programs.
-However, these are NOT YET recognised in ALL states at time of writing.)
+Daddy Warbucks was registered as the first ragdoll in 1966, he is the first mitted ragdoll he had a narrow white blaze on his nose and a white tail tip.
+Raggedy Ann Daddy Warbucks was also mated with a black persian Blackie to produce Raggedy Ann Buckwheat, a self female.
+Raggedy Ann Buckwheat was mated back to her father and produced Raggedy Ann Tiki and Raggedy Ann Kyto.
+Raggedy Anne Fugiannas sire was Raggedy Ann Daddy Warbucks, mother was Josephine.
+After this, there were no further outcrosses allowed, colour selection has remained with the standard four colours of Seal, Blue, Chocolate and Lilac .
+(NOTE: New colours of RED and CREAM have resulted from recent specialised and AUTHORISED out-crossing programs.)

 A unique and unexplainable phenomenon is the three types of Ragdolls available, these being Colourpoint, Mitted and Bicolour.
 (NOTE: Again, the new types of TORTIE and LYNX have been developed during the above mentioned recent out-cross programs.)